Contentify/Contentify/readme.md

 ### Contribution

 Create an issue right here on Github whenever you spot a bug.
-If you have a solution that fixes the bug, create a fork, commit your changes and then create a pull request .
+If you have a solution that fixes the bug, create a fork, commit your changes and then create a pull request.

 #### PHP Coding style